 Total places the environment at the heart of its ambition of being a responsible company.
-In light of the specific nature of its activities, the Group’s operations pose risks for which Total develops structured management systems.
+The specificities of the Group’s activities incur environmental risks, for which Total has developed a structured management policy.

 - limiting its environmental footprint by managing energy consumption, emissions in natural environments (water, air, soil) and use of natural resources;

-- not to harm biodiversity and ecosystems during projects and operations especially when situated in sensitive natural environments;
+- managing impacts to biodiversity and ecosystems during projects and operations especially when situated in sensitive natural environments;

 - limiting its production of residual waste by supporting the circular economy.

 To address its challenges, Total relies on the HSE division, which is part of the People & Social Responsibility division, whose President is a member of the Executive Committee.
 In particular, the HSE division is tasked with defining the HSE strategy and policies of the Group in line with the business challenges and the One Total Company project.

 The HSE division manages in an integrated manner the environmental, security, health and societal challenges associated with the Group’s operations.
 It coordinates the implementation of the Group’s Health, Safety, Environment and Quality charter by defining and monitoring the implementation of the One MAESTRO reference framework.
 This reference framework and the corresponding audits are described in the “People’s health and safety” section.

 Environmental indicators have been monitored for many years in order to constantly adapt the Group’s environmental protection measures which are presented in this section.